serverless/blog/post/2017-11-02-how-test-serverless-applications.md

 Your handler should always be a thin layer that uses modules out of your code library.
 If those modules are well-covered with unit tests, then testing the serverless part of your application (i.e., the handlers) will be easy during the integration tests discussed below.

-To demonstrate this in an example, here's how your handler could look like
+To demonstrate this, here's what your handler should look like:

 ```js
 const utils = require('../utils');